Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 Not only do residents of the UES now have viable subway options, but there is also now a protected bike lane on Second Avenue between East 68th and 125th streets.

 Also, the newly launched NYC Ferry will be making it to the shores of the UES this year.
-The East River Ferry is no longer in service and has transitioned to the new, expanded NYC Ferry Service featuring new boats, onboard concessions, and lower fares.
+The East River Ferry is no longer in service and has transitioned to the new, expanded NYC Ferry Service, which features new boats, onboard concessions, and lower fares.

 Subway lines in neighborhood